atomflunder/stringmatch/README.md

 **stringmatch** is a small, lightweight string matching library written in Python, based on the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
 Inspired by libraries like [seatgeek/thefuzz](https://github.com/seatgeek/thefuzz), which did not quite fit my needs.
 And so I am building this library for myself, primarily.

-**Disclaimer: This library is still in an alpha development phase!** Changes may be frequent and breaking changes can occur!
-It is recommended to update frequently to minimise bugs and maximise features.

 ## Table of Contents
 - [🎯 Key Features](#key-features)
 - [📋 Requirements](#requirements)